All of our content is written by humans, not robots. Learn More

 • Information from third parties: TikTok may receive information about you from third-party platforms you cross-use with TikTok.
 If you sign up using Facebook, for example, TikTok will receive and store your public profile information.

-• Technical information: On the technical end, TikTok logs information about its users’ devices and network, including IP addresses, device IDs, mobile carriers, operating system, and a whole lot more.
+• Technical information: On the technical end, TikTok logs information about its users’ devices and network, including IP addresses, device IDs, mobile carriers, operating systems, and a whole lot more.
 Basically, TikTok will know what device and network you’re browsing from.

 • Location: By default, TikTok knows your approximate location using your IP address and SIM card, but if you grant permission it can also track your precise location using your device’s GPS.

 • In-app purchases: You can buy virtual items from TikTok, but such purchases are done through the App Store or Google Play, so TikTok won’t see your payment information.
-It does log, however, records of purchases you make, the time of purchase, and the amount you spent.
+It does log, however, records of purchases you make, the time of purchase, and the amount you spend.

 • Proof of identity: To use certain features or to have your account verified, TikTok may ask you to send proof of identity or date of birth, such as a photo of your ID.